akeyess/Cirriculum_Vitae/README.md

   - Personal Running Research

     - Future study to investigate if a relationship exists between workout performance and training run pace.
-In the past I did not respect easy days as much as I should have.
+In the past I think I did not respect easy days as much as I should have.
 As of recent months I have been slowing down easy training days and been feeling stronger when it comes to workout performance.
 I believe over the past 6 month we will see a slow down in easy running pace to correlate with an increase in workout performance.
       - Problem Solving - Data Aggregation - Qualitative Analysis - Significance Test - Tableau Visual

   ## Technical Skills :bookmark_tabs: